-Oneida Indian Nation Homelands (July 7, 2020) – After reopening its award-winning entertainment and hospitality venues in Upstate New York one month ago, Oneida Nation Enterprises is today announcing updates to its “Safer Together” reopening plan.
+Oneida Indian Nation Homelands (July 7, 2020) – After reopening its award-winning entertainment and hospitality venues in Upstate New York one month ago, Turning Stone Enterprises is today announcing updates to its “Safer Together” reopening plan.

 These updates will be take effect at all Oneida Indian Nation properties, including Turning Stone Resort Casino, Point Place Casino, and YBR Casino & Sports Book, as well as all onsite restaurants and lodging venues.